linjing-lab/linjing-lab/README.md

 <h2 align='center'><b>About Me</b></h2>

-- 🔤 Contact me on [Linkedin], either call me Jing Lin or LinJing.
+- 🔤 Contact me on [LinkedIn], either call me Jing Lin or LinJing.
 - 🏀 I'm good at playing basketball, maybe a good scorer and dagger.
 - 📚 My bookshelf is [here], which is a subset (or superset) of my knowledge hierarchy.
 - ✍ I have gained more than 300 followers on my [blog] so far, feel free to write something.